 To find out more about The Police Museum visit: www.gainsboroughtheatrecompany.com

-Sleaford Museum – It is envisaged that this project, facilitated by Paradigm Arts, will provide advice, guidance, support and deliverable activity focusing on increasing participation and engagement with and for young people.
-Sleaford Museum will shortly be celebrating its 5th year since opening its doors and occupies a unique place in the town of Sleaford.
-The museum itself is housed in an Edwardian toilet block situated at the south end of the high street.
-Sleaford Museum aims to ‘Share our Stories’ and this will be the focus for the initial engagement with cohorts of students from the 3 main secondary schools in the local area.
-The project aims to focus on young people’s reactions to visiting the museum as it currently stands – how its collection is presented and accessed, how the resources the museum has developed can be used in schools and from an external point of view how does the museum present itself.
+Sleaford Museum – It was envisaged that this project, facilitated by Paradigm Arts, would provide advice, guidance, support and deliverable activity focused on increasing participation and engagement with and for young people.
+Sleaford Museum has celebrated its 7th year since opening its doors and occupies a unique place in the town of Sleaford.
+The museum itself is housed in an Edwardian toilet block situated at the south end of the High Street.
+Sleaford Museum aimed to ‘Share our Stories’ and was the focus for the initial engagement with cohorts of students from the 3 main secondary schools in the local area.
+The project aimed to focus on young people’s reactions to visiting the museum as it currently stands – how its collection is presented and accessed, how the resources the museum has developed can be used in schools and from an external point of view how does the museum present itself.

-Mark Bamford, Chairman of Sleaford Museum highlights the opportunities the project will have for the young people to get involved with the heritage of Sleaford town.
-He explains that the project will enable Sleaford Museum to raise its profile amongst young people and provide them with a sense of the cultural heritage to which they belong; and provide their voice in future offers to young people in the area.
+Mark Bamford, Chairman of Sleaford Museum highlighted the opportunities the project would have for the young people to get involved with the heritage of Sleaford town.
+He explained that the project would enable Sleaford Museum to raise its profile amongst young people and provide them with a sense of the cultural heritage to which they belong; and provide their voice in future offers to young people in the area.

 To find out more about Sleaford Museum visit: www.sleafordmuseum.org.uk

 Baldock’s Old Mill, Bourne – Baldock’s Mill is the only remaining mill in the town and is over 200 years old.
 There is a permanent exhibition of Raymond Mays the famous racing driver and another exhibition about Charles Frederick Worth the famous Paris designer of perfume and haute couture.
-We are aiming to work with Bourne Civic Society on this project in partnership with Paradigm Arts.
+We worked with Bourne Civic Society on this project in partnership with Paradigm Arts.

 To find out more about Baldock’s Milll visit: www.bournecivicsociety.org.uk